Meridian Bioscience (NASDAQ:VIVO) Updates FY 2022 Earnings Guidance

-Meridian Bioscience (NASDAQ:VIVO) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $0.980-$1.080 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.070.
+Meridian Bioscience (NASDAQ:VIVO) updated its FY 2022 earnings guidance on Friday.
+The company provided earnings per share guidance of $0.980-$1.080 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.070.
 The company issued revenue guidance of $285 million-$300 million, compared to the consensus revenue estimate of $283.27 million.

-Meridian Bioscience (NASDAQ:VIVO) last released its quarterly earnings data on Friday, November 12th.
-The company reported $0.24 earnings per share for the quarter, beating analysts’ consensus estimates of $0.21 by $0.03.
-Meridian Bioscience had a net margin of 23.29% and a return on equity of 24.58%.
-During the same period last year, the business posted $0.19 earnings per share.
-As a group, sell-side analysts anticipate that Meridian Bioscience will post 1.63 earnings per share for the current year.
+A number of brokerages recently issued reports on VIVO.
+HC Wainwright upped their price objective on shares of Meridian Bioscience from $27.00 to $28.00 and gave the company a buy rating in a report on Monday, November 15th.
+Zacks Investment Research lowered shares of Meridian Bioscience from a hold rating to a sell rating in a report on Wednesday, November 17th.

-A hedge fund recently raised its stake in Meridian Bioscience stock.
-Royal Bank of Canada boosted its holdings in Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% during the third quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 17,013 shares of the company’s stock after purchasing an additional 889 shares during the quarter.
-Royal Bank of Canada’s holdings in Meridian Bioscience were worth $327,000 at the end of the most recent quarter.
-98.15% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Meridian Bioscience stock.
+Royal Bank of Canada lifted its holdings in shares of Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 17,013 shares of the company’s stock after purchasing an additional 889 shares during the quarter.
+Royal Bank of Canada’s holdings in Meridian Bioscience were worth $327,000 as of its most recent filing with the SEC.
+98.15% of the stock is owned by institutional investors.

 Meridian Bioscience Company Profile